-Chairperson (interpretation): Thank you.
+Chairperson (interpretation): Thank you as well.
 Mr. Netser.

-Mr. Netser: Thank you, Madam Chairperson.
-I would like to make a very brief comment regarding the bill in front of us.
-We worked very closely with the minister when we were dealing with this bill in Iqaluit and we had correspondence going back and forth between the regular members or the standing committee and the minister.
+Mr. Netser (interpretation): Thank you, Madam Chairperson.
+I can hear someone drinking water.

+I would like to make a very brief comment regarding the bill in front of us. (interpretation ends) Minister, good afternoon. (interpretation) Welcome.
+The minister worked very closely with the regular members when we were dealing with this bill in Iqaluit and we had correspondence going back and forth between the regular members and the minister regarding amendments and so on.